-United Nations, Global Governance and Global Ethics Seminar LAW 899Q2 2 Credits
+United Nations, Global Governance and Global Ethics Seminar LAW 899Q2 2 Credits for global governance.

-This course will explore the contemporary search for an adequate global ethics through a study of major global issues before the United Nations, the role of the United Nations in global governance, and the global ethical perspective of Catholic Social Teaching.
-The United Nations and its agencies represent the most world's most important instrument for global governance.
 The philosophical side of Catholic Social Teaching carries the legacy of Western cultures most significant traditions of ethical wisdom, and today it is being expanded by dialogue with all wisdom traditions of the human family.
 Catholic Social Teaching strongly supports the United Nations and in turn advocates within the United Nations for a global ethics founded on the common truth of human wisdom traditions.